 We did more to promote Williamsburg | Brooklyn than anyone else alive.

 This was accomplished using both a brand implementation process called: Magic + Logic.
-And a little known system called Tetrad Management.
+Then we used another seldom known modality called Tetrad Management, invented by Marshall McLuhan.

-WE pretended that we did’t want Manhattanites to come to Brooklyn! 😀 This exclusivity premise worked as well even though we distributed 5,000 cooies of each 11211 Magazine in Soho, Greenwich and the East Village’s and Union Square.
+We conveyed an amazing ideology that Brooklyn was cooler thou and didn’t want Manhattanites to come to Brooklyn! 😀 This exclusivity premise worked amazingly well when we distributed 5,000 copies of each 11211 Magazine in Soho, Greenwich, the East Village and Union Square.

 It was intended and designed.